 Even more importantly, we've seen little to no information at all regarding the organizations who own these wallets.
 And if you're not sure why that matters, consider the chart below.

-Many of these wallets belong to companies that raised the money via an ICO.
+Many of these wallets belong to companies that raised the money via a token sale.
 If that money is gone, it's not just a problem for the company.
 It's a problem for everyone who owns its tokens.

 Based on our data, here is our assessment of the situation.
 We look at the magnitude of the impact and the list of companies/ICOs affected.